Echocardiography: Stress echocardiography

 A stress echocardiogram, also known as a stress echo, uses ultrasound imaging of the heart to assess the wall motion in response to physical stress.
 First, images of the heart are taken "at rest" to acquire a baseline of the patient's wall motion at a resting heart rate.
 The patient then walks on a treadmill or uses another exercise modality to increase the heart rate to his or her target heart rate, or 85% of the age-predicted maximum heart rate (220 − patient's age).
 Finally, images of the heart are taken "at stress" to assess wall motion at the peak heart rate.
 A stress echo assesses wall motion of the heart; it does not, however, create an image of the coronary arteries directly.
 Ischemia of one or more coronary arteries could cause a wall motion abnormality, which could indicate coronary artery disease.
 The gold standard test to directly create an image of the coronary arteries and directly assess for stenosis or occlusion is a cardiac catheterization.
 A stress echo is not invasive and is performed in the presence of a licensed medical professional, such as a cardiologist, and a cardiac sonographer.

+A systematic review and meta-analysis published in Heart in 2024 studied the long-term capabilities of stress echocardiography being used to identify coronary artery disease.
+Data were collected from over 16,000 patients from a total of six clinical trials.
+The results from the meta-analysis show that patients with a positive stress echocardiography test (indicative of reduced blood flow to the heart from coronary arteries) had higher annual rates of major adverse cardiovascular events (MACE) and all-cause mortality than those with negative results.
+The annual MACE rate was 1.99% for patients with a positive test compared to 1.54% in those with negative tests.
+The mortality rates for the patients were 1.68% and 1.02% respectively.
+The results from the meta-analysis show that stress echocardiography may be able to provide predictive long-term information and can be used for better risk assessment in patients with coronary artery disease.